 This is another area that caused me problems early on.
 I neglected to review as often as I should.
 My daughter that struggles with math needs constant math fact review.
 My struggling reader has to constantly review sight words.
 At our house we have a very brief “homework” time in the evening.
 This is just about 10-15 minutes after dinner that we use to go over flash cards for both girls.
 Review, Review, Review…..It will save you time later.

 14).
 It won’t all be fun

 **Sigh….This is a reality.
 It can’t all be fun and games.
 There are going to be some days that are just boring.
 If you try to make every second, of every day, into over the top excitement you are going to be left with an exhausted mom, as well as a child that has unrealistic expectations of life.
 The truth is some things are just work.
 It may not be fun, but it has to be done.

 Inevitably things will come up.
 There are times where someone is sick, or where an unexpected appointment comes up in the middle of the week.
 Sometimes a child may have to take a concept slower than you originally anticipated, or you may find that your curriculum needs changed in the middle of February.
 Your homeschool will not always go according to plan.
 Please go in anticipating this so you are not tempted to go into shock when things derail a little.
 Eventually you will figure it all out and get back on track.

-So there you go…..That’s my list of tips & tricks!
+So there you go…..Those are my 15 homeschool tips for beginners!
 Remember the same things never work for everyone, but hopefully these will help you out at least a little.
 If you are a veteran homeschooler reading this what tricks & tips would you offer a new homeschooling mom?